Is your treadmill test positive? I know, you might be a little worried about it. But it doesn’t always have to be concerning.

 I will not go into too much detail about treadmill tests here.
 I have already covered it in detail in a post here.

 In short, a treadmill test is done to evaluate how strong your heart is.
-It also provides information on whether there is sufficient quantity of blood reaching the heart through the arteries when you exercise.
+It also provides information on whether there is

 A treadmill test is considered negative if sufficient exercise is done and there are no symptoms or no changes in your ECG.